Have it together

 That’s right; having it together comes with age.

-The older you are, the more chances are you live a sensible life.
+The older you are, the more chances you have of living a sensible life.

 A few days ago, I watched a reality TV show that focused on the lives of incarcerated Japanese women after they were released from prison.